makevoid/paperbank/Readme.md

 This branch only changes one line from the main branch, and this is it:

 ```
-Bitcoin.network = :litecoin # supported out of the box: :testnet (bitcoin testnet), :litecoin, :litecoin_testnet, :freicoin, :namecoin, :namecoin_testnet
+Bitcoin.network = :dogecoin # supported out of the box: :testnet (bitcoin testnet), :litecoin, :litecoin_testnet, :freicoin, :namecoin, :namecoin_testnet
 ```

-By default it generates Litecoin wallets
+By default it generates Dogecoin wallets

-you can easily switch to namecoin, freicoin and testnets, enjoy!
+you can easily switch to litecoin, namecoin, freicoin and testnets, enjoy!

-#### Litecoin Paper Wallet Bank
+#### Dogecoin Paper Wallet Bank

 [![](http://uploads.makevoid.com/paperbank_final.png)](https://www.youtube.com/watch?v=CUM51acMHJY)